tahardi/bearclave/README.md

 and GCP Intel TDX platforms.

-- [**Hello World:**](examples/hello-world/README.md) demonstrates how to deploy an application to a TEE and communicate with it via (virtual) sockets.
+- [**Hello World:**](examples/hello-world/README.md) demonstrates how to deploy an application to a TEE and communicate with it via (virtual) sockets
-- [**Hello HTTP:**](examples/hello-http/README.md) demonstrates how to deploy an HTTP server to a TEE.
+- [**Hello HTTP:**](examples/hello-http/README.md) demonstrates how to deploy an HTTP server to a TEE
 - [**Hello HTTP Multi:**](examples/hello-http-multi/README.md) demonstrates how
-to deploy multiple HTTP servers to the same TEE.
+to deploy multiple HTTP servers to the same TEE